From £59,9906

 Powered by

-This could be genius.
-As if Picasso made a car, with all its disparate bits brought together into one brave yet cohesive thing.
-Or it could be more Frankenstein’s monster: lots of unrelated stuff, stitched together and brought to life so that it can shamble about in your nightmares.
+This could be genius, as if Picasso had made a car, with all its disparate bits brought together into one brave yet cohesive thing.
+Or it could be more Frankenstein’s monster: lots of unrelated stuff stitched together and brought to life so that it can shamble about in your nightmares.

-Let’s start with the basics.
-Obviously, being a Polestar it’s electric only, and it’s based on the same Geely SEA platform that underpins the Volvo EX30 and Smart #1.
-Power comes from a 94kWh (usable capacity) lithium ion NMC battery, which you can choose to have powering dual motors, for 536bhp and 506lb ft, or a single motor delivering 268bhp and 253lb ft to the rear wheels.
+Power comes from a 94kWh (usable capacity) nickel-manganese-cobalt battery, which you can choose to have powering two motors (for 536bhp and 506lb ft of torque) or a single motor delivering 268bhp and 253lb ft to the rear wheels.

 Charging tops out at 200kW, which is good for a 10-80% charge in 30 minutes.
-Vehicle-to-load charging is also standard, while WLTP range is up to 385 miles for the single-motor car that we’re focusing on here.
+Vehicle-to-load charging is also standard (meaning the car can power external devices), while WLTP range is up to 385 miles for the single-motor model that we’re focusing on here.

 Advertisement